100+ Best Fundraising Ideas for Everyone in 2024

 19. Hug Booth

-You can choose to set a donation amount (e.g. $3 per hug) or use the ‘pay what you want model’.
-Hug booths can be organized everywhere and anytime, but work best when there are crowds, so if there are bigger events happening – try and have your hug booth there.
+You can choose to set a donation amount (e.g. $3 per hug) or use the ‘pay what you want’ model.
+Hug booths can be organized everywhere and anytime, but work best when there are crowds.
+So, this is a great fundraiser to add to a larger event or take to a community event or fair in your area.

 Fundraising Potential: ++